department-of-veterans-affairs/vagov-content/pages/education/school-resources.md

                         </li>
                         <li>
                             <a href="https://youtu.be/XlYQa_-6_qs">
-                                Reduction of hours for student taking courses at main and extension campus
+                                Reduction of hours for student taking courses at a main and extension campus
                             </a>
                         </li>
                     </ul>